WorkforceCapital/WFCBlogdown/content/english/peopleanalytics.md

 title: People Analytics
 ---

+Do any of the following struggles ring true?

+- challenge 1
+- challenge 2
+- challenge 3

+Our Services :

 **Transformation & Leadership**: Provide subject matter expertise in the field of people analytics.
 Inspire and advance progressive ways of building data insights into HR decisions.
 Act as a role model, coach and guide within the HR departments to support the adoption of new reporting and modelling capabilities.